Jett: The Far Shore: Development

-Jett: The Far Shore was developed by Superbrothers in conjunction with Pine Scented Software.
-It was the studio's second game since Superbrothers: Sword & Sworcery EP, which was released a decade earlier.
+Jett: The Far Shore was developed by Superbrothers in conjunction with Pine Scented Software, developers of Superbrothers: Sword & Sworcery EP (2011).
 Scntfc, who have previously worked on the music of Oxenfree, served as the game's composer.
 Superbrothers founder Craig Adams and Pine Scented Software's programmer Patrick McAllister first met with each other in 2007 and agreed to collaborate on a new game.
 The game's development commenced in mid-2013.
 The two worked on their own until 2016 when they realized that the development time took too long and both of them were running out of capital to continue the game's development.
 Therefore, the team prepared a demo of the game and presented it to Sony Interactive Entertainment and Epic Games in order to attract additional talents.
 As a result, the team recruited the "Jett squad", which was a group of contributors working remotely to add content for the game.
 Members of the squad included Randy Smith, Terri Brosius, and singer-songwriter Jim Guthrie.

-It placed a heavy emphasis on transveresal.
+It placed a heavy emphasis on traversal.
 According to designer Craig Adams, the team designed the spaceship so that it move in a way that would feel novel and compelling.
 The game was inspired by a range of titles, such as Monster Hunter, MotorStorm: Pacific Rift, SSX 3, and Wave Race 64.
 Craig, in particular, was influenced by works of Fumito Ueda, including Shadow of the Colossus and Ico, and thatgamecompany's Flower.
 Initially the game features procedural generation, but this focus was shifted to refining the game's narrative and world design after No Man's Sky became a breakout success.
-As development progressed, the team looked into more video games, including Thirty Flights of Loving, Firewatch and Below for insiprations.
+As development progressed, the team looked into more video games, including Thirty Flights of Loving, Firewatch and Below for inspirations.

-The game was officially announced during Sony's PlayStation 5 reveal livestream.
+The game was officially announced during Sony's PlayStation 5 reveal event.
 Initially set to be released in late 2020, the game was delayed to 2021 as the team wanted to spend more time refining the game.
 The game was released for PlayStation 4, PlayStation 5 and Windows via the Epic Games Store on October 5, 2021.